Ghondie/Dating-App/readme.md

 ## Backend

 Controllers:
-Set up multiple controllers to handle users, Accounts, Error handling controller
+Set up multiple controllers to handle users, Accounts, Error handling controller.

 DTO:
-Set up DTO's to improve load times and break up the code into a more re-usable format
+Set up DTO's to improve load times and break up the code into a more re-usable format.

 Repository:
 Set up a Repository for a DRY code enviroment, and easier testing.

+AutoMapper: Adding a layer of obstraction for better unit testing.
+Set up with querable extentions to return data in a presentable format.

 <!-- All Front end needs to go here -->

 ## Front end

 User Authication:
-Password hashing and Password salting Password registration to the DB JasonWeb Tokens
+Password hashing and Password salting Password registration to the DB JasonWeb Tokens.

 Error Handling,
 To accomplish my goal I used Toasts to desplay bad username, passwords.
 I also set up Toasts for 400, 400 Validation, 401, 404, and 500 errors.
 The 404 error routes you to a return to home page.